More Than a Designation: Honouring nuučaan̓uł (Nuu-chah-nulth) Stewardship

 Marcie Callewaert

-We’re celebrating the 25th anniversary of the UNESCO biosphere designation, when the efforts of West Coast residents towards a sustainable future were recognized as being globally significant.
+We’re celebrating the 25th anniversary of the UNESCO biosphere designation, when the efforts of West Coast residents towards a sustainable future led to this region being internationally recognized as globally significant.
 However, the vitality of this place and the power of its people long predate the UNESCO designation.
 This place is exceptional thanks to the enduring nuučaan̓uł advocacy for interconnected rights, title, and environmental stewardship.

 Enduring displacement and oppression through colonization, they engaged settler allies for front-line activism and tough conversations between governments throughout the logging conflicts of the late 20th century.
 The biosphere designation would not exist without nuučaan̓uł advocacy, which today continues to be the lifeblood of the region’s pursuit of social, environmental, and economic justice.